pombreda/libchardet/README.rst

 to produce intermediate files during the build process.

+Design Notes
+############

+This library assumes that Unicode is a super-set of all code pages and other character encodings.
+Thus, a first pass of eliminating the potentially incompatible encodings is performed using Unicode libraries.
+If available on the system, ``iconv`` and ``ICU`` will be used.

+Then, to guess which encoding is used, between the potential results obtained on the first pass, an analysis is performed, determining what is the probability of the text being something else than random characters which happen to be valid in the candidate encoding.
+Strategies are used, such as frequency analysis, and result in the refinement of the score of the candidate encodings.

+Tables of probabilities are used to perform the second pass; a design goal of this library is to have the tables generated during compile-time instead of hard-coded in the sources.

+Limitations
+***********

+It is sometimes found in e-mails that parts of a text are in an encoding, and other ones are not, and this library doesn't handle that.
+If the two encodings are incompatible, then the library will decide that the result is none of the two.

+As of v0.1, the whole text needs to be fed in the library, and the detector cannot be reset.
+It's not that expensive anyway, given the purpose of the library.
+But this limitation is only due to lack of development resources and motivation, so don't hesitate to contribute, discuss the API, etc.

 References
 ##########

+Other Character Encoding Detection Implementations
+**************************************************

 A well known library that does character encoding detection is gecko (Netscape/Mozilla):